 Where does your business model fit?

 As the first two case studies show, it is possible to grow a successful online business without external investment.
-But if you need investment, to start or scale, check-out the full range of funding options in our women’s business finance guide.
+But if you need some funds to get started, a good place to start is the Government-backed Start Up Loans scheme.

 The infographic can help you to decide where your online business best fits for now.
-But it continues to be a fast changing business environment.
+But it continues to be a fast-changing business environment.
 A change in the Google algorithm can make or break business models overnight.
-Last year Google brought in ‘Panda’ – a significant change to their search rankings.
-Overnight, several commercial sites dependent on affiliate links found themselves downgraded.
+When Google brought in ‘Panda’ – a significant change to their search rankings, overnight, several commercial sites dependent on affiliate links found themselves downgraded.
 So if your online business is dependent on Google search – and I can think of few that aren’t – make sure that you keep abreast of their quality guidelines.
 Quality content is key.
 Above all, get to know your customers or visitors, provide a quality service and meet their needs.